trevor-richardson/rnn_zoo/README.md

 ### Installing

-Update base_dir in config.ini with the absolute path to the current directory. <br/>
+Update BASE_DIR in config.ini with the absolute path to the current directory.
 Packages needed to run the code include:

-* numpy
+numpy
-* python3
+python3
-* PyToch
+PyToch
-* argparse
+argparse
-* configparser
+configparser